Check the progress of a VMware Tanzu Greenplum streaming server job.

 GPSS currently supports job progress tracking only for Kafka data sources.

-The gpsscli progress command displays the progress of a Kafka job submitted to a Greenplum Streaming Server (GPSS) instance.
+The gpsscli progress command displays the progress of a Kafka job submitted to a Tanzu Greenplum streaming server (GPSS) instance.
 The command displays time, offset information, message size, and transfer speed for each data load operation real-time.
-By default, gpsscli progress displays information per-batch.
+By default, gpsscli progress displays information per-batch and progress updates in inline mode, similar to the top command.
 You can specify the --partition option to display progress information on a per-partition basis.

 gpsscli progress waits indefinitely; the command exits when the job is stopped or GPSS encounters an error.